TheHanna/TVGPGameClub/readme.md

 ##Files

 ###GamesSuggested.txt
-The master list of suggested games, taken from [this thread](http://tvgp.tv/forum/index.php?topic=5176.) on the TVGP forums.
+The master list of suggested games, taken from the [TVGP forums](http://tvgp.tv/forum).

 ###GamesRemaining.txt
 The list of games that have not been put up for voting yet.
-Currently an exact copy of `GamesSuggested.txt`.

 ###GamesVoted.txt
-The list of games that have been put up for voting already.
+The list of games that have been put up for voting.

 ###GamesPicked.txt
 Games that won their vote.
 This will be manually updated each time a Game Club voting thread is closed.